cseanburns/research-notebook/source/_posts/2013-11-25-lq-vol-2-issue-4-article-1-reading-study.markdown

 title: "LQ Vol 2 Issue 4 Article 1: Reading Study"
 date: 2013-11-25 16:20
 comments: true
-categories: [LQ Autoethno Field Notes, research, Author-Waples, Author-2nd-Carnovsky, Author-3rd-Randall, Affil-University of Chicago]
+categories: [LQ Autoethno Field Notes, research, Author-Waples, Author-Carnovsky, Author-Randall, Affil-University of Chicago]
 ---

 For an explanation of this post, see: